tim-hardcastle/Pipefish/README.md

 Note that a log statement is executed if the line it is adjoined to is executed.
 In particular, in a line of the form `<condition> : <return value> \\ <log statement>`, the logging will take place whether or not the condition is met.
 If you want to avoid that, then you can of course write:

 ```
-`<condition> :
+<condition> :
-    <return value> \\ <log statement>`
+    <return value> \\ <log statement>
 ```

 It is a syntax error to adjoin a logging statement to a line saying only `given :` because there is no meaningful interpretation of what that should do.
-Loggingstatements attached to inneer functions will execute when they are called as with normal functions.
+Logging statements attached to inner functions will execute when they are called as with normal functions.

 ### Autologging